-Automation projects with the Webdriver protocol can only be created for Chrome and Firefox.
+Automation projects with the WebDriver protocol can be created for the following browsers:

-Automations via the Webdriver protocol do not require you to install corresponding browser extensions, but they do require the corresponding browser webdriver executable.
+Automations via the WebDriver protocol do not require you to install the corresponding browser extensions, but they do require the corresponding browser webdriver executable.

-Selectors generated by the Webdriver protocol are the same as those generated by the UiPath browser extensions.
+Selectors generated by the WebDriver protocol are the same as those generated by the UiPath browser extensions.
 This applies for both headless and visual browser automations, but not to window frames.